HKUST-Aerial-Robotics/Stereo-RCNN/README.md

 ```
     ./train.sh
 ```
-It consumes ~11G GPU memery.
-If your GPU memery is not enough, please try our light-weight version in branch mono.

-The trained model and training log are saved in /models_stereo by default.
+The trained model and training log are saved in /models_mono by default.

 ## 4. Evaluation